 - If I am looking for pool services for getting rid of algae, does your website show me you can fix my problem?

 - If I’m searching for someone to help me find a home to buy in Litchfield Park Arizona, does your website answer my questions about your experience helping other first time home buyers?

-- If I need a car mechanic in Litchfield Park who can work on a 1970 VW Bug, does your website answer my need or say it depends?
+- If I need a car mechanic near me who can work on a 1970 VW Bug, does your website answer my need or say it depends?
 I don’t care if your mechanics are ASE certified, do they know how to work on classic VW Bugs?

 Far too many websites talk about the owner or the business like he or she walks on water, but lack answering customers’ questions that are relevant to a problems or need…hence failing to convert the visitor’s intent from informational to commercial or local intent.

 - Does your website have an FAQ page that links to other pages with details about your services?

 - Does your about page help visitors feel good that you can assist them with their problem, or are you just bragging about your education, showing family pictures, and talking about how long you’ve been in business?